What ProxyLook is

 Editorial standards

-- Every provider review states a "Last tested" date.
-If it's older than 60 days, we re-run.
+- Every provider review states a "Last updated" date.
+If it's older than 60 days, we revisit it.

-- Every numeric claim links to either the test rig output or the provider's own published spec.
+- Every numeric claim traces to a source — our own test data, an attributed independent lab report, or the provider's published spec.

 - Every affiliate link is marked